gcloud11/Budget-Report/README.md

 # Budget-Report

-Budget-Report is an web application that keeps track of your inputed finances on an xy grid.
+Budget-Report is an web application that keeps track of your inputed finances.
+Put the pencil and paper away and go virtual with this easy to use budget trakcer application.
 [Try out the app!](https://fast-eyrie-39268.herokuapp.com/)

 ## Built With